patrickemuller/dotfiles-wsl2/README.md

 - Install [Tilix Terminal](https://gnunn1.github.io/tilix-web/)

+## Recommendations

+- If you want a very useful Git GUI you can use [Sublime Merge](https://www.sublimemerge.com/docs/linux_repositories#apt)

 ## What is included in this Dotfiles?

 - Auto completion from history (start typing the command and use arrow keys to autocomplete)